MunimIftikhar/MunimIftikhar/README.md

 - 👋 Hi, I’m Munim Iftikhar
 - 👀 I’m working as a Senior Technical Content Engineer at Educative, Inc
-- 🌱 I’m currently learning GoLang, Javascript and Python.
+- 🌱 I’m currently learning GoLang, Javascript and Python
 - 💞️ I have an art acount @codesomeart, where I post my art projects
 - 📫 You can reach to me through an email: munimiftikhar1@gmail.com